 Pasta or couscous for supper?

-A volunteer with apartment 2, Jody Ceccarelli was first hooked by a presentation about Our Harbour by Founder and President Catherine Gillbert and resident Teresa at Greenfield Park United Church one Sunday last October.
+A volunteer with apartment 2, Jody Ceccarelli was first hooked by a presentation about Our Harbour by Founder and Past-President Catherine Gillbert and resident Teresa at Greenfield Park United Church one fine Sunday.
 As she listened to them speak she realized she could perhaps be of help to this organization.

 Not only do she and her family savour the different dishes that she has learnt to make but they share what they have made with people in the other apartments.
-The community spirit is strong, as Jody has witnessed herself when she accompanies the group on an outing. ”Volunteering,” she admits, ”is a two-way road: both parties reap the benefits.”
+The community spirit is strong, as Jody witnessed herself when she accompanied the group on an outing. ”Volunteering is a two-way street: both parties reap the benefits, she admits.”